Comment

 Section Separation

-For instance, you can separate the following sections of a website with comments.
+For example, you can use comments to separate sections of a website as follows:

 -